Athens Greece Now

 Seeing the Acropolis

 The Acropolis is easily viewable from just about any location in Athens and the surrounding area, including the port of Piraeus.
-Likewise, from atop the Acropolis, one may see nearly all of Athens and out to the Saronic Gulf.
+Likewise, from atop the Acropolis, one may see nearly all of Athens and out across the Saronic Gulf.

 Brief History of the Acropolis, Athens, Greece